marfnk/mac-adress-blink/README.md

 `$ brew install arp-scan` for Mac OSX (with [Homebrew](http://brew.sh/))

 ### Configuration
-open `blink_script.rb` with a text editor and insert your mac adresses:
+open `blink_script.rb` with a text editor for configuration

+    #set your network adapter (find it with '$ ifconfig')
+    @network_adapter = 'en0'

+insert your mac adresses:

     #assign rgb-color to mac adresses
 	@persons_of_interest = {'e7:a9:ea:0c:6f:6d' => [255,0,0], 'f5:a6:7b:5c:e2:d0' => [0,255,255]}

-or

-	#ignore interesting mac adresses and scan for every new device
+	#... or ignore interesting mac adresses and scan for any new device
 	@scan_all = true

 also adjust the polling interval